nodejs/node/CONTRIBUTING.md

 <details>
 <summary><strong>Provide motivation for the change</strong></summary>
 Try to explain why this change will make the code better.
-For example, does it fix a bug, or is it a new feature, etc. This should expressed in the commit messages as well as in the PR description.
+For example, does it fix a bug, or is it a new feature, etc. This should be expressed in the commit messages as well as in the PR description.
 </details>
 <details>
 <summary><strong>Don't make <em>unnecessary</em> code changes</strong></summary>
 <em>Unnecessary</em> code changes are changes made because of personal preference
 or style.
 For example, renaming of variables or functions, adding or removing white spaces, and reordering lines or whole code blocks.
 These sort of changes should have a good reason since otherwise they cause unnecessary
 <a href="https://blog.gitprime.com/why-code-churn-matters">"code churn"</a>.
 As part of the project's strategy we maintain multiple release lines, code